leoliu49/RapidRoute/README.md

 . env.sh $RAPIDWRIGHT_PATH
 ```
 ### Windows
-1. Add JARs in RapidWright to your CLASSPATH
+1. Add JARs in RapidWright (RapidWright/jars/*.jar) to your CLASSPATH
 2. Add JARs in the deps folder to your CLASSPATH
-3. Add JARs generated in build/libs/ to your CLASSPATH
+3. Add JARs generated in build/libs/ to your CLASSPATH (after running gradle)

 ## Running
 Run `gradle jar`